RICS SURVEYS

 Robinson Elliott is regulated by the Royal Institution of Chartered Surveyors, which requires us to adhere to professional guidelines, offering our clients a highly professional service they can rely on.

-With extensive experience in all types of property across the South East of England, Robinson Elliott Chartered Surveyors can help to that ensure your property will be safe, in a good state of repair, and that you are paying the right price for your new home, whichever RICS Survey you choose.
+A RICS survey provides both the prospective buyer and the serious buyer with confidence in the condition of the property and reassurance that they are paying the right price.
+With extensive experience in all types of property across the South East of England, Robinson Elliott Chartered Surveyors can help to ensure your property will be safe, in a good state of repair, and that you are paying the right price for your new home, whichever RICS Survey you choose.

 Contact our team of Chartered Surveyors at Robinson Elliott Surveyors today to discuss the right survey for your new property.